adnan-bhaldar/BEASTMODE/README.md

   <h2 align="center">BEASTMODE - Car website</h2>

-  BEASTMODE is a fully responsive car website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  BEASTMODE is a fully responsive Gym website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

    <a href="https://adnan-bhaldar.github.io/BEASTMODE" target="_blank"><strong>➥ Live Demo</strong></a>